 Water is fundamental to human life and the ecosystems that support that life.
 The importance and value of water becomes especially significant in semi-arid southern Saskatchewan.
 As Saskatchewan grows and the climate changes, water availability will be a limitation for meeting social and environmental needs.
 Reliable access to safe freshwater will be one of the biggest challenges we will face in the prairies in the 21st century.

-SES also has a northern water monitoring program, the Boreal Watershed Monitoring Program, in which work was done with students and teachers in many northern Saskatchewan schools to sample and monitor water quality in their region.
+SES carried out a northern water monitoring program, the Boreal Watershed Monitoring Program, in which work was done with students and teachers in many northern Saskatchewan schools to sample and monitor water quality in their region.

 SES is pressing for cleanup of northern Saskatchewan watersheds contaminated by the operation of uranium mines.
 Even though some closed over 30 years ago, their legacy of contamination continues to this day.